Get The Help You Deserve

 • Distracted driving violations in Florida can result in fines and penalties.
 For a first offense, drivers can receive a non-moving traffic violation, with a fine amount varying depending on the jurisdiction.

 • Understanding the laws and regulations surrounding distracted driving is crucial in building a strong legal case.
-These laws can establish liability and demonstrate the negligence of the distracted driver.
+These laws can establish liability and demonstrate the distracted driver's negligence.

-• By demonstrating that the driver violated specific distracted driving laws, such as the texting while driving ban, it becomes easier to establish fault and seek compensation for the damages suffered.
+• By demonstrating that the driver violated specific distracted driving laws, such as the texting while driving ban, it becomes easier to establish fault and seek compensation for the damages.

 We are committed to holding distracted drivers accountable for their actions and helping you pursue the compensation you deserve.
 Contact our dedicated legal team today for a confidential consultation.